Variable Fusion and Selection via a Spike-and-Slab Approach with Nonlocal Priors: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we validate the proposed method by numerical experiments.
-In Section~\ref{subsec:montecarlo}, we conduct a numerical study through Monte Carlo simulations.
-In Section~\ref{subsec:real_data_analysis}, we apply the proposed method to spectral data to predict the composition of products.
+Hereafter, we refer to the proposed method as the Bayesian fused nonlocal prior method (BFN).
+In this section, we validate BFN through numerical experiments.
+In Section~\ref{subsec:montecarlo}, we conduct a Monte Carlo simulation study.
+In Section~\ref{subsec:real_data_analysis}, we apply BFN to spectral data to predict the composition of products.